NinoCourtecuisse/MastersThesis/README.md

 - estimate_nothing: Follow "Estimate Nothing" on this model pool
 - update_particles: Move the particles towards regions a-posteriori more likely.

-More information can be found with this implementation.
+More information can be found with the implementation.

 #### Model classes
 The model classes are defined in [`./src/models`](./src/models).